The Arena Labs Performance Profile series brings insights from high performers across worlds to frontline teams in healthcare.

 Patty Brandmaier spent 32 years at the Central Intelligence Agency, serving both domestically and abroad.
 Her CIA trajectory led her from an entry-level analyst to, at the time of her retirement, serving as a member of the CIA’s executive leadership team.
 As a senior executive leader, she further stewarded CIA’s relationships with the Department of Defense and the U.S. Congress, and further led an organization-wide culture change at the request of the Director, Central Intelligence Agency.
-Now an executive coach and culture strategist, Patty engages with Arena Labs’ partner hospitals on co-creating the environment for high performance, focusing on individual, team, and organizational leadership and shaping a thriving work culture.
+Now an executive coach and culture strategist, Patty engages with Arena Labs’ partner hospitals on co-creating the environment for high performance, focusing on the individual, team, and organizational leadership and shaping a thriving work culture.

 Non-Stop Discovery.
 Deep Commitment.
 Boundary-Pushing.
 Action-Oriented.
 Inspiring Community.